-- The NAFTA was built on the success of the Canada-U.S. Free Trade Agreement and provided a compliment to Canada’s efforts through the WTO agreements by making deeper commitments in some key areas.
+The NAFTA was built on the success of the Canada-U.S. Free Trade Agreement and provided a complement to Canada’s efforts through the WTO agreements by making deeper commitments in some key areas.

-- With the signing of the NAFTA, the world's largest free trade area was formed.
+With the coming into force of the NAFTA, the world's largest free trade area was formed.
 The Agreement has brought economic growth and rising standards of living for people in all three countries.

-- By any measure the NAFTA has been a success by serving as a basis to grow both trilateral and bilateral North American relationships and the results speak for themselves.
-Our integration helps maximize our capabilities and make our economies more innovative and competitive.
-In 1993, trilateral trade within the North American region was US$289 billion.
-In 2012, our total trilateral merchandise trade reached nearly US$1.1 trillion – an increase of nearly 3.7 times in US dollar terms.
+By any measure the NAFTA has been a success by serving as a basis to grow both trilateral and bilateral North American relationships and the results speak for themselves.
+This integration helps maximize our capabilities and make our economies more innovative and competitive.

-- Cooperation through the NAFTA has created a North America where Canadian, American and Mexican companies do more than make and sell things to each other, now, our companies increasingly make things together.
-For example, over half of Canadian manufacturing exports to the U.S. are intermediate exports.
+Cooperation through the NAFTA has created a North America where Canadian, American and Mexican companies do more than make and sell things to each other, now, our companies increasingly make things together.

-- The NAFTA has contributed to enhancing Canada’s attractiveness to foreign investors while providing more opportunities for Canadians to invest in NAFTA partners’ economies.
+The NAFTA has contributed to enhancing Canada’s attractiveness to foreign investors while providing more opportunities for Canadians to invest in NAFTA partners’ economies.
 Investment is a key pillar of economic growth.
-In 2012, the stock of investment in Canada from U.S. was CA$326.5 billion, while Canada has invested CA$295 billion in our NAFTA partners.
+At the end of 2015, the stock of investment in Canada from U.S. was CA$387.7 billion, while Canada has invested CA$463.3 billion in our NAFTA partners.

-- Canada and the U.S. have one of the world’s largest investment relationships with a bilateral investment stock totalling almost CA$616.0 billion in 2012, according to Canadian statistics.
+Canada and the U.S. have one of the world’s largest investment relationships with a bilateral investment stock totalling almost CA$836.2 billion in 2015, according to Canadian statistics.

-- The stock of Canadian direct investment in Mexico has increased dramatically since NAFTA entered into force, reaching nearly $5.6 billion in 2012, up from only $530 million in 1993.
+The stock of Canadian direct investment in Mexico has increased dramatically since NAFTA entered into force, reaching CA$14.8 billion in 2015, up from only $530 million in 1993.